 Hillsborough Castle is one of the most beautiful, and interesting historic properties in Northern Ireland.
 It’s the official residence of the royal family when they’re in Northern Ireland and has also been home to the Secretary of State since the 1970s.

 From grand family home to charming royal residence, Hillsborough Castle has welcomed the world and witnessed pivotal chapters in British and Irish politics for over three centuries.
 This splendid late Georgian house, surrounded by 100 acres of glorious gardens, was built in the 1770s by Wills Hill, later 1st Marquess of Downshire.
 Generations of the Hill family lived here – giving the town its name – until the early 20th century when Hillsborough Castle began to develop the political and royal associations for which it's famous today.

 The castle is the official Northern Ireland residence of HM The Queen.
 In the 1940s, the then Princess Elizabeth enjoyed family holidays here with her sister Princess Margaret, and she continues to visit and attend official engagements here today.

-The Castle is set in 100 acres of breath-taking gardens, developed from the 1760s onwards.
-The different styles and eras of development are still distinguishable and the grounds offer significant contrasts of woodland, waterways, gardens with trimmed lawns and meadows as well as specimen trees and rare plants.
+The Castle is set in 100 acres of breath-taking gardens and offers significant contrasts of woodland, waterways, gardens with trimmed lawns and meadows as well as specimen trees and rare plants.